falondarville/bamazon/README.md

 ## Command line shop

 This is a command line shop with three views that communicates with a MySQL database.
 There are three files that allow three different shop access levels.
 These are customer, manager, and supervisor.
+See

 ### Store Customer Usage